 \subsection{The Global scenario}

-From the profiles collected over the three-month period of January to March from 2007 to 2016, we randomly select $30{,}000$ profiles, with their spatial locations shown in Figure~\ref{fig:profile_loc_KSM5}.
-Of these, $80\%$ and $20\%$ are randomly assigned to the training and testing sets, respectively, with the testing profiles further restricted to those collected in February.
+From the floats collected over the three-month period of January to March from 2007 to 2016, $80\%$ and $20\%$ are randomly assigned to the training and testing sets, respectively, with the testing profiles further restricted to those collected in February.
 Figure~\ref{fig:KSM5_nRes} presents the density of training profiles, measured by the number of profiles in each $20^\circ\times20^\circ$ moving-window, which is the same window size as used by \citet{KuuselaStein18} for modeling and predicting the anomaly field.
-Except for the Philippine Sea and the Arabian Sea, the density of training profiles is relatively low compared with the profile densities used in the benchmark works of \citet{KuuselaStein18} and \citet{yargersh22}, with each $20^\circ\times20^\circ$ window containing approximately 400 profiles over the three-month period.
-The density distribution of training profiles in February follows the same pattern as that of the three-month training data, but differing by a factor $1/3$.
+The density distribution of training profiles in February presented in Figure \ref{fig:KSM2_nRes} follows the same pattern as that of the three-month training data, but differing by a factor $1/3$.